Creative commons

 For adaptations, attribute the original work so others can see what was changed.
 A sample template for this format is:

 This work [Title of adaptation], is adapted from [Title of original], by [original author], used under [CC licence of original].
-[Title of adaptation], by [author of adaptation] is licenced under [CC licence applied to adaptation].
+[Title of adaptation], by [author of adaptation] is licensed under [CC licence applied to adaptation].